yapily/registration-scripts/README.md

 If you have done everything successfully, you should see a green notification in the UI confirming the upload was successful, otherwise, check that you have completed all the steps to set your config and you have selected roles your eligible for in the dashboard.

+## Associate the certs with the Software Statement

+After uploading the .csr files, make sure to check the tick box to assign both certificates to your software statement.
+If successful, a green pop up should appear.

 ## Downloading the PEM files from Open Banking Directory

 You will then need to download the `.pem` files for each certificate in the menu options for each certificate type.
 You can do this by clicking on the three dots for each cert in the certificates table from the appropriate software statement view within the Open Banking Directory and selecting "Get PEM".

 You can then use the rename the files to make them more identifiable using the following convention: